Closed until Saturday, Schedule a callback

 What happens if house prices fall?

 Plans which meet the Equity Release Council standards come with a 'no negative equity guarantee'.
-This means that, if your home's value drops lower than the amount that you owe to your equity release provider, your provider cannot request the difference.

 Can equity release be repaid before death?